sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 * Something must manage that = cluster master process.

-Note: a bit like a deliberately induced error across all your workers.
+Note: Deploy is a bit like a deliberately induced error across all your workers.